Septuagenarian Aleksander Doba is Kayaking the Atlantic, Again | Canoe & Kayak Magazine

 Doba’s first two Atlantic crossings were in tropical and semi-tropical latitudes, and they were not picnics.
 On his first voyage he encountered massive seas, powerful opposing currents and was forced to spend hours each day pumping his manual desalinator after his electrical units failed around the midway point.
 His second journey was both longer and tougher.
 Doba was unable to send messages for 47 days because his support staff forgot to pay his satellite phone bill.
 Then his rudder broke in a storm 800 miles from the Florida coast, and after languishing in the incessant winds and currents of the Bermuda Triangle for weeks, he finally elected to detour to Bermuda for a monthlong layover to repair his kayak before continuing to Florida.

-The New York to Lisbon route will take him much farther north, in colder waters that typically generate frequent storms and more violent seas.
-Doba has said it promises to be the toughest of his three voyages.
+The New York-to-Lisbon route will take him much farther north, in colder waters that typically generate frequent storms and more violent seas.
+Peter Bray remains the only kayaker to have crossed the Atlantic from west to east, in 2001, following an attempt that sunk his craft off Newfoundland and let him stranded at sea for 30 hours before rescue.
+Doba also agrees that this expedition promises to be the toughest of his three voyages.
 Why is he doing it now, at 70 years of age and with nothing left to prove to anyone?

 “Ninety-five percent of people die in their sleep,” he says.
 “So why lie down?”